Content marketing has gotten a bad rap in recent years.

-How then can we offer real value?
+How then can we offer true value?
 Especially when we need to account for the costs of whatever we are giving away.

-For a start, be obsessed about what your customer needs.
+For a start, hone in on what exactly your customer truly needs.

 When you do so, be razor sharp in finessing every detail.
 Make sure that your products or services are speaking directly to their needs, wants or desires.